 Students in the early years of instrumental music study need parental encouragement, involvement and guidance.
 At least 30 minutes per day five days a week is needed for practice.
 Parents and students should discuss the best time and place for daily practice so that the student is not distracted by other activities.
 Private lessons are highly encouraged.

 Once you have decided on your instrument (Flute, Clarinet, Alto Saxophone, Trumpet, Trombone or Percussion), students and parents are responsible for providing instruments and equipment.
-The instructor at no extra charge will provide any supplemental material.

 Any final determination about what instrument you actually end up learning will be made with the following priorities in mind: